Cinthia527687/HW_9_Methods_And_Loops/README.md

 I hope that in the comming weeks I can get better at this and improve if not master methods and for loops.
 My goal is to learn as much as possible from Computer Science I this semester so that I can use that knowlegde for Computer Science II.

-Note: I also learned to not leave the command promp unmonitored.
+Note: I also learned to not leave the command prompt unmonitored.
 I have no clue why I could no longer see my previous commands.
 However, I will be sure to not let this happen again.